headshot4good/Tablet-Research/README.md

-In my books the for a studio / workspace I'd check the following [ > 90% Adobe RGB, so colors will be accurate ]
+* In my books the for a studio / workspace I'd check the following [ > 90% Adobe RGB, so colors will be accurate ]
-	+ XP-Pen Artist Display 16 Pro
+	* XP-Pen Artist Display 16 Pro [ Reachargeable stylus ]
-	+ Artisul D16
+	* Artisul D16

-An Important note for Graphic Monitors is that you will have to see reviews about them and check Parallax and Jitter reviews.
+* An Important note for Graphic Monitors is that you will have to see reviews about them and check Parallax and Jitter reviews.
-All Graphic Monitors have Parallax and Jitter, but try to find the one that has the least.
+* All Graphic Monitors have Parallax and Jitter, but try to find the one that has the least.
-Also most Graphic Monitors have a 15-25ms Response Rate.
+* Also most Graphic Monitors have a 15-25ms Response Rate.
 Check that so that you experience less LAGG while drawing.

 REMEMBER FOR STUDIO GRAPHIC MONITORS: